HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

     There are also **Cancel** and **Clear** buttons in the dialog box.
 Click **Cancel** to close the dialog box.
 Click **Clear** to remove all selected options.

     !!!note
-        Bulk updates for expiry dates are only applied to content items, site areas, authoring templates, components, categories, and items with edit access.
-Only items assigned with a workflow are included.
+        Bulk updates for expiry dates are only be applied to content items, site areas, authoring templates, components, categories, and items with edit access.
+Only items with a workflow will be included.

 5. After clicking the **Update** button, a confirmation dialog appears.
 Verify the number of items you want to update and if you entered the correct expiration date.
 If the values are correct, click the **Update** button.
 Otherwise, you can click **Cancel** and return to the previous dialog where you can change the incorrect values.